Great Bad Movies: "Ice Cream Man"

 What I found most interesting about Ice Cream Man was the large number of "name" actors in it.
 It was unusual to see such an impressive cast list in a zero-budget production like this (Seriously, I've seen soap operas which had a more lush "look" than this movie!)
 In addition to the snaggle-toothed Howard, (who seems to be the only person having fun with his role), sharp eyed genre fans may also recognize such cult cinema faves as Sandahl (Conan The Barbarian) Bergman, David (An American Werewolf In London) Naughton, Olivia (Black Christmas) Hussey, Jan-Michael (Airwolf) Vincent, one time People's Court host Doug Llewellyn (!) and even Los Angeles Dodgers legend Steve Garvey (!!) in minor roles throughout this film.
 I wonder if all of them had the same agent, or perhaps they all owed money to the same bookie and had to appear in this flick to pay off their debts.

-If Ice Cream Man doesn't sound weird enough for you already, here's an additional fun fact: it turns out that its director "Norman Apstein" is better known as Paul Norman - a prolific adult filmmaker who's directed more than a hundred porno flicks.
-Seriously, I'm not making that up.
-This connection likely also explains the blink-and-you'll-miss-it appearance by early '90s adult film siren Tori Welles as a customer in a supermarket, whom I recognized because I was, errr, a big fan of her "body of work" back in the day.
-(Please don't tell my wife.)
-Lord only knows what made "Norman" choose to make THIS particular movie his mainstream film debut, but to this day, I.C.M. remains his one and only non-pornographic directing credit.
-I would say "we should probably all be thankful for that," but Howard and Apstein almost reunited for a sequel to Ice Cream Man in late 2014.
-A Kickstarter campaign to fund Ice Cream Man 2: Sundae Bloody Sundae (grooooan!) was canceled after a measly 70 backers contributed a mere $4000 towards the film's goal of $300,000 -- in spite of an impassioned fund-raising video message from Howard himself on the film's Kickstarter page.
-ICM 2 woul'dve picked up the story 20 years later, with the Ice Cream Man hunting down the kids who'd survived the first film - who are now all grown up and have kids of their own.
+I'd love to know why "Norman" chose to make THIS his mainstream film debut, but to this day, I.C.M. remains his one and only non-porn directing credit.
+We should probably all be thankful for that, but Howard and Apstein almost reunited for a sequel to Ice Cream Man.
+A Kickstarter campaign to fund Ice Cream Man 2: Sundae Bloody Sundae (grooooan!) was launched in 2014, but it was canceled after backers contributed a mere $4000 towards the goal of $300,000 -- in spite of an impassioned fund-raising video message from Howard himself.
+ICM 2 would have picked up the story 20 years later, with the Ice Cream Man hunting down the surviving kids from the first film - who are now all grown up and have kids of their own.
 Dang it, I probably would've watched that.
 Oh well.
 Weep for what might have been!